IoT Working Group Minutes RIPE 88

 Martin Winter, Co-Chair Open-Source working group, objected to the use of the mailing list and referred to an occasion it caused issues in his own group.

-Jim Reid said that they have a documented election procedure that states they make decisions by consensus and he didn’t know why they have deviated from that procedure.
+Jim Reid said that they have a documented selection procedure that states they make decisions by consensus and he didn’t know why they have deviated from that procedure.
 He felt that coming to a decision based on votes in this manner was wrong and limited participation.

-Peter Wehrle responded by saying this was published beforehand on the 7th of April, the candidates had an opportunity to add their input on the mailing list and there was a choice to get the election done on Meetecho so that was how they were going to be collecting the votes now.
+Peter Wehrle responded by saying this was published beforehand on the 7th of April, the candidates had an opportunity to add their input on the mailing list and there was a choice to get the selection done on Meetecho so that was how they were going to be collecting the votes now.
 He suggested they could continue the conversation in a session with Mirjam Kühne the following day with other working group chairs to see how they can develop the process further.

 David Schweizer introduced himself as someone who worked for the Network Device Education Foundation and then discussed his interest in IoT, devices and firmware and his interest in the security, data protection and privacy for users of those devices.
 He acknowledged they were short on time and invited those present to ask him questions in the hall if they had any.